American Fisheries Society

 Minorities in Agriculture, Natural Resources, and Related Sciences (MANRRS)

-MANRRS (Minorities in Agriculture, Natural Resources, and Related Sciences) is a national society that welcomes membership of people of all racial and ethnic group participation in agricultural and related sciences careers.
+MANRRS is a national society that welcomes membership of people of all racial and ethnic groups and their participation in agriculture, natural resources and related sciences careers.

 Rangeland Ecology Club